BenGWard/iDRAC7_fan_control/README.md

 As you may have discovered, when you cross flash a Dell H310 raid controller to IT mode and as soon as the iDRAC detects that a drive has been inserted the fans spin up and get loud even when the ambient temperature is low, say 20deg  C. This is as designed by Dell, which sucks.

+## Ben Notes

+My fork removes the use of `-H -U -P`, thus no need to set the IP, user, or password.

+Be sure to enable "IPMI over LAN" in the BIOS setup.

+## Continuing ReadMe

 #### Directly from page 30 PowerEdge T320 Technical Guide

 *RAID Setup with PERC H310: A system configured as non-RAID has a higher noise level than a system configured as RAID.
 With non-RAID, the temperature of the hard disk drives is not monitored, which causes the fan speed to be higher to ensure sufficient cooling resulting in higher noise level*